 At present, the water flow is less and usually just through galleries beneath instead of through the gallery south.
 The cave of El Toll is 1148 m length, the longest in Bages district.

 The picture shows the entrance west to the cave of El Toll which allowed to discover the paleontologic and archaelogical remains in 1952.
 The entrance follows with a long and narrow gallery until to get a big internal room.
 In this large room, a big neolithic ceramic pot was found.
 The pot was too big to pass through the narrow gallery.
-Therefore, the cave of El Toll should’ve had another entance, likely blocked at present.
+Therefore, the cave of El Toll must has been inhabitated in prehistoric times it should have another entance, likely blocked at present.

 The discover pushed a hard-working dig of the gallery south from the inside to the light.
 Due to the chance that the gallery south was closed some thousands of years ago by a landslide, it perfectly maintained the remains of animals and humans that once lived there.
 The site of El Toll is really remarkable by the bones of Quaternary animals, from Würm I glaciation (100.000 years) to present and the archaeological remains that have been discovered here.
 While there is still a lot of sediment to dig, 35 species of mammals that include the lion of the caves (Panthera spelaea), the bison (Bison priscus), the wild bull (Bos primigenius), the horse (Equus caballus), the red deer (Cervus elaphus), the cave bear (Ursus spelaeus and the rhinoceros of Merck (Stephanorhinus mercki)) have been recovered.